Skip Navigation

 It can take 15 minutes or more to provision Enhanced Certificates.
 You can check the current status with the heroku data:enhanced-certificates:status command.

-Adding Enhanced Certificates from an existing Heroku Postgres database changes the value of its connection URL.
-This updates the add-on config var (DATABASE_URL by default), creating a new release of the application and forcing a restart.
-The previous connection URL for the database remains valid, but external clients and applications must be updated to use the new connection string to use full SSL verification.
+Adding enhanced certificates to an existing Heroku Postgres database changes its connection URL.
+The add-on config var (DATABASE_URL by default) updates, creating a new release of the application and forcing a restart.
+The previous connection URL remains valid, but you must update external clients and applications to the new one to use full SSL verification.

 $ heroku data:enhanced-certificates:disable DATABASE_URL -a example-app